merlin-network/mFury-contracts/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-*Note: mStable has an active [bug bounty](https://docs.mstable.org/protocol/security/mstable-bug-bounty).
+*Note: mFury has an active [bug bounty](https://docs.mfury.org/protocol/security/mfury-bug-bounty).
 If the bug affects running code then you should follow the responsible disclosure guidelines and submit it directly to the team in order to be eligible*

 **Describe the bug**
 A clear and concise description of what the bug is.